I get a lot of email from authors asking for my help.

 He then fired back an email the following day, describing the results and asking a short follow-up question.

-Sixth, the author sent my friend his personal phone number and told him to give him a call.
+Sixth, the author sent my friend his phone number and told him to give him a call.

 Now, tell me: